Ribbon Communications: Sonus Networks

 In 2014 Sonus acquired Performance Technologies, moving into the diameter signaling market.

 In 2016 Sonus Networks Inc., acquired Taqua expanding its soft switching portfolio.

 Kandy

 Kandy is a cloud communications platform created by Genband in September 2014.
-The Kandy platform includes Communications Platform as a Service (CPaaS) and Unified Communications as a Service (UCaaS) assets formerly known as NUViA.
-The platform also includes pre-built customer engagement tools, based on WebRTC technology, called Kandy Wrappers.
-The platform offers white-labeled services to Communication Service Providers (CSPs) and Systems Integrators (SIs).
-As such, Kandy Partners typically sell these to their end customers under their own brands.

 Kandy was formed when GENBAND announced the launch of its real-time software development communications platform in September 2014.
 Initially only focused on CPaaS, the scope of the platform was quickly expanded to include GENBAND's Nuvia UCaaS offer, rebranded Kandy Business Solutions (KBS).
 After the 2017 merger Ribbon Communications maintained the Kandy offerings and Kandy sub brand for its cloud portfolio.

-On December 2nd, 2020 Ribbon Communications sold the Kandy assets to AVCtechnologies.
+On December 2, 2020, Ribbon Communications sold the Kandy assets to AVCtechnologies.
 AVCT issued to Ribbon units of securities consisting of convertible debentures in an aggregate principal amount of approximately $45 million and warrants to purchase an aggregate of approximately 4.5 million shares of AVCT's common stock for an exercise price of $0.01 per share.